DR. AIDAN GENIK

 Quita has also completed Advanced Trigger Point Method with William Huhn, Mulligan Practitioner Training with Jack Miller, and courses in taping, gait re-education, pre and post surgical knee and hip .
 She is a Level 1 Sports Trainer (Sports Medicine Australia) and Level 2 Ski Instructor.
 In her spare time she can be found skiing the backcountry, kitesurfing and paddle boarding the ocean waves, and cycling the roads of our beautiful BC where she was born and raised.

-Emma graduated with her physiotherapy degree from Karolinska Institute in Sweden.
-She has diverse experience working in busy clinics in Sweden, Whistler and the Lower Mainland.
+Emma earned her Physiotherapy degree from the Karolinska Institute in Sweden and has since gained diverse experience working in busy clinics across Sweden, Whistler, and the Lower Mainland.

 Her clinical experiences vary from injuries obtained from activities on and off the mountains, with professional to recreational athletes across the lifespan.
 She also works with the general population who are dealing with both acute and chronic conditions.

-She is also a team physiotherapist with the Whistler Wolves Rugby Club, providing on-field physiotherapy coverage for games for both adult and youth teams.
+She is also a team physiotherapist with the Whistler Wolves Rugby Club, providing on-field physiotherapy for games

 PAUL DYWER